xdbai-source/Rice-Plant-Counting/README.md

 # Rice-Plant-Counting
-Source Codes of Rice Plant Counting
+Source Code of Our Rice Plant Counting.
+Our source code will be shared after the relevant paper is published ...